 The MIDS curriculum is designed to meet the educational needs that arise from this evolution.
 It teaches about dispute settlement from a holistic perspective and covers all its aspects, both private and public.
 It is global in terms of format and faculty.
 The professors are some of the most prominent experts in each field of international dispute settlement and come from the USA, South America, Asia, Africa and throughout Europe.
 Its structure combines the multicultural approach to legal studies in Continental Europe with the interactive teaching method of the United States and the small-group tutorial system of Oxford and Cambridge.
 Class size is kept relatively small (35-40 students) to ensure maximum interaction between faculty and students.

 MIDS also reflects the fact that Geneva is home to over 200 international organizations and UN agencies.
 It therefore maintains interactions with institutions such as the WTO, WIPO, or UNCTAD.
 Students also have opportunities for networking with practitioners at career events, conferences, and during visits to international dispute resolution institutions such as the WTO Appellate Body or the WIPO Arbitration and Mediation Center in Geneva; the ICJ, the PCA and the Iran-US Claims Tribunal in The Hague; and the ICC in Paris.

 Of critical importance to the MIDS is the placement of the students after the program.
-Career services play a central role and are available to the students and alumni throughout their studies and professional career.
+Career services play a central role and are available to the students throughout their studies at the MIDS.
 MIDS alumni are spread all over the world holding positions in top law firms, international organizations, arbitral institutions, justice and trade ministries of national governments, companies, international law departments at universities, or as members of the judiciary.